 In Search of Happiness at Yale University

 Dr Laurie Santos, a professor of psychology, takes this course.
 At one of the most prestigious universities in the United States, rates of anxiety and stress are extremely high.
-The professor believes the high school students had put happiness on the back-burner while trying to get into the university and now they are struggling to get it back.
+The professor believed the high school students had put happiness on the back-burner while trying to get into the university and now they are struggling to get it back.

 What is Happiness?

-The New York Times reports the Yale course focuses both on positive psychology and behavioural change.
+The New York Times reported the Yale course focuses both on positive psychology and behavioural change.
 It teaches students how to apply those lessons in real life.
 For their final assignment, they have to take on a ‘self-improvement’ project.

 Happiness today is largely defined as subjective well-being, a scale coined by Ed Diener and his team.
 When psychologists define happiness, they measure how people think and feel about their lives based on: